|

 previous page

-three famous monasteries in Lhasa along with the Drepung Monastery and
+famous monasteries in Lhasa along with the Drepung Monastery and the

-the Ganden Monastery.
-The Sera Monastery is dedicated to the Gelugpa
+Ganden Monastery.
+The Sera Monastery is dedicated to the Gelugpa or

 Khapa.
 Jamchen Chojey, one of Tsong Khapa's disciples built the